Centre for Animal Welfare Round-up 2018

 June 2018 news

 CAW research into vegetarian companion animal diets featured prominently in Images of Research, an exhibition celebrating the breadth and impact of research carried out at the University of Winchester.
 The exhibition was displayed throughout June in the Winchester Discovery Centre, in the heart of the community, and attracted many visitors.
-Find out more about Images of Research.
+It can still be enjoyed as an online exhibition.

 May 2018 news